over-light/Rust-Full-Stack/gRPC/README.md

 I hope you made it work.
 What left will be mostly to edit protobuf defintion and write more Rust codes to handle database relevant logics.

-Rust and [Tonic] and they helped me to learn and write better gRPC codes.
+Rust and [Tonic] helped me to learn and write better gRPC codes.
 But, it was difficult to find the working examples with database integration and want this post be helpful for others.

 The project will be used with more [Rust blog posts].